arocks/edge-docs/docs/index.md

 ## Features

 * Python 2.7 and 3.4 support - the same codebase works on the latest Python versions
-* Django 1.8 support - e.g. no south dependency
+* Django 1.8 support - e.g. no south dependency, Jinja2 support
-* Sign-ups and Log-ins - Basic user registration, log-ins, forgot password etc. using crispy forms
+* Sign-ups and Log-ins - Basic user registration, log-ins, forgot password etc. styled with crispy forms
 * User Profiles - extendible user profile with great defaults like profile picture
 * Bootstrap bundled - Themed Bootstrap 3 based home page and admin out of the box
 * Clean start - Based on Django 1.8 project structure
 * Secrets Secure - Picks SECRET_KEY from environment as a best practice
 * Minimal dependencies - Only essential packages listed in requirements.txt not all recommended ones

-__Warning__: Software is currently beta and bleeding edge.

 ## Motivation

-* Simpler and less annoying user authentication for rapid prototyping
-* Django programmers are not designers.
-They need a better starting point say, with Bootstrap.
-* Writing code for signup, login and user profiles seems repetitive in every project.
-* Many project skeletons contain too many recommended packages making them bloated.
-* None of the project skeletons were Python 3 and Django 1.7 compatible at the time of creating the project.
-* Better layout (a subjective preference) that is intuitive to use.
+The default project setup created by Django `startproject` command was great for its time.
+However, over time I found myself doing the same changes again and again while starting a new project.
+Clients often wonder what is "Django admin" and why it looks so different (or dated) compared to the rest of the site.
+Basic user sign-up and login flows had to be painfully created from scratch each time.
+Finally, the project layout was not modular enough for projects with different settings and requirements for different environments like development or production.

+Edge was designed to be much more modern starting point for your Django projects.
+It provides most features that you would expect and help you focus on the actual problem.
+At the same time, it avoids the bloat of numerous dependencies or complex apps.

+Aesthetically too, you would get an edge (forgive the pun).
+Bootstrap is used pervasively and forms are styled using `crispy-forms` to give the native Bootstrap feel.
+With a wide selection of free Bootswatch themes along your logo, you can create a unique visual identity in no time.

-More details in this [blog post](http://arunrocks.com/introducing-edge-a-modern-django-project-template/)
+I have written more about my motivations for building Edge in this [blog post](http://arunrocks.com/introducing-edge-a-modern-django-project-template/)

 ## Which packages were included and why?